Approximate Border Location

 A Major Trade and Tourism Artery

 The Laredo-Nuevo Laredo crossings, via the World Trade and Columbia bridges, connect Laredo, Texas, with Nuevo Laredo, Tamaulipas, using Texas Loop 20 (World Trade) and FM 1472 (Columbia) to Mexico Federal Highway 85.
-These 24/7 ports link Laredo (10 minutes north) to Monterrey (2.5 hours south).
+These ports link Laredo (10 minutes north) to Monterrey (2.5 hours south).
 Among the busiest U.S.-Mexico crossings, they handle heavy freight and pedestrians.
-Foreign visitors should check CBP or Mexico’s Instituto Nacional de Migración (INM) updates, as scams and congestion are common.
+Foreign visitors should check CBP or Mexico’s Instituto Nacional de Migración (INM) updates, as crime risks and occasional congestion occur.
+Tamaulipas state carries a U.S. State Department Level 4 “Do Not Travel” advisory due to crime and kidnapping.

 Historical Background